Autoscaler/autoscaler/autoscale-container/README.md

 Deploy/redeploy the services and the autoscale container.
 After one or two minutes the autoscale container should find the services and start monitoring.

-### Maintainers and bug reports

-All bugs should be filed against the CAF Jira project.
-The following people developed or maintain this project:

-- Andy Reid (Belfast, UK) - andrew.reid@hpe.com
-- Richard Hickman (Cambridge, UK) - richard.hickman@hpe.com